Lets start 2 functions at the same time and wait until they both will finish:

 coroutine: next operation is printing Hello 1!

 .
-After printing it returns again to event loop.
-At same time, from second sleep, loop receives event about finishing second sleep (if 2 events will come at same time they will not be lost, they will be just queued).
+After printing it returns again to the event loop.
+At the same time, from the second sleep, the loop receives an event about finishing the second sleep (if 2 events will come at the same time they will not be lost, they will be just queued).

 So now Hello 2!